Convicted killer in New York prison break on third escape attempt

 Matt was eventually convicted in the beating death of his boss, William Rickerson, in a trial that took place under heightened court security, with a police sniper posted outside the courthouse and Matt forced to wear an electric stun belt.
 He was sentenced to 25 years to life.

-The escape from the 170-year-old Clinton facility involved cutting through steel walls at the back of their adjoining cells, crawling through a steam pipe and emerging from a manhole in a residential community.
+The Clinton escape, the first in the prison's 170-year history, involved cutting through steel walls at the back of their adjoining cells, crawling through a steam pipe and emerging from a manhole in a residential community.
 They left behind a note saying "Have a nice day."

 "We're just lost.
 We don't know where we are.
 We're on the wrong street," the resident told ABC News the men responded when confronted.